free things to do in New York City

 Festival | Christmas Tree Lighting

 Enjoy the Rob Susman Brass Quartet as children and grown-ups alike sing holiday songs.
-The sparkling lights on the resplendent tree will be turned on to mark the beginning of festive winter evenings.
+The sparkling more lights on the resplendent tree will be turned on to mark the beginning of festive winter evenings.
 Santa Claus himself has promised to appear, candy canes in hand, and lead the children in the illumination countdown.
-Songbooks will be provided so everyone can sing along as the 45-foot Christmas tree is lit for the season.
+Songbooks will be provided so everyone can sing along as the 45-foot Christmas tree is lit for the season. less

 New York City, NY; NYC